apex-dpeake/learning-library/data-management-library/exacs/README.md

 7. Data Safe with Exadata Cloud Service
 8. Migrate an on-prem application schema using Data Pump
 9. Real time migration of database using Oracle Goldengate Replication
-10. Backup and Recovery using Console, RMAN and API's
+10. Backup and Recovery using Console and API's
 11. Protect your data with Database Vault
-12. Key Management using Oracle Key Vault
-13. Data Safe Advanced lab
+12. Data Safe Advanced lab
-14. Use OCI CLI commands to work with Exadata Cloud Service
+13. Use OCI CLI commands to work with Exadata Cloud Service
-15. Automation with Terraform
+14. Automation with Terraform
-16. Build and deploy Python application stacks on Exadata Cloud Service
+15. Build and deploy Python application stacks on Exadata Cloud Service
-17. Build APEX application on Exadata Cloud Service
+16. Build APEX application on Exadata Cloud Service
+17. Install and configure Swingbench to simulate a transaction processing workload
+18. build a docker container running node.js connected to EXACS database

 # Workshop Overview